-For short sarongs or a style that leaves a gap between fabric like with the toga or simple knot tie methods, pair with shorts for a chic look.
+For short sarongs or a style that leaves a gap between fabrics like with the toga or simple knot tie methods, pair with shorts for a chic look.
 Play around with matching colors and prints and slip on a pair of designer sandals to complete your outfit.
 A colorful sarong with white shorts is a striking look for summer.
 You can also opt for a minimalist look with a black-on-black sarong.
-You can mix-and-match in several ways to meet the destination, occasion, or your mood for the day.
+You can mix and match in several ways to meet the destination, occasion, or your mood for the day.

 Add A Belt

 Create a sexy silhouette by adding a belt to the bandeau or halter styles.
 Let the sarong shine as the main fashion piece but add a skinny belt made of straw, a scarf, or other lightweight material to add shape to your look but still keep things breezy.

 Pile On Accessories

 Accessories always make a look more fun and can easily add a touch of elegance to pair with your sarong.
 An armful of delicate bangles or a pair of dangly earrings are a stylish combination to keep the look carefree.
 A long necklace and the bandeau style or a brooch pin to hold your toga together are also ways to make a fashion statement without needing too many extras.